Johann6/CapStoneProject/capstone_proposal.md

 In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
 Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).

-The problem to be solved is to locate and recognize faces in any given images.
-The localization problem will be solved by standard openCV functionality (Haar Feature-based Cascade Classifier for Object Detection) and won't be benchmarked.
-Any localized face should be successfully classified by the face recognition algorithm.
-The results are compared to another state of the art face recognition algorithm (which?).
+That problem that is solved by the proposed algorithm is online face recognition.
+This means that not only known faces may be recognized but also new faces that are added during during runtime of the program.
+A benchmarking metric for the problem is detection rate of known faces.
+This could be compared to a state of the art facial classifier (like [https://github.com/rcmalli/keras-vggface]).

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_